-Madonna announces 40th anniversary greatest hits tour
+Madonna announces a career-spanning greatest hits tour

 A decade-old leaked demo called Back That Up To The Beat also resurfaced on the video-sharing app in September, spawning thousands of videos.

 The success prompted Madonna to give the demo an official release in December.
-(A completed, but vastly different, version of the song also appeared as a bonus track on Madame X).
+(A completed, but vastly different, version of the song also appeared as a bonus track on Madame X.)

 Last year also saw the release of a career-spanning compilation, Finally Enough Love, featuring dance remixes of her biggest hits.
 Twenty of the tracks were rare recordings gaining their first official release.